yugabyte/ybu/TFE/YBU-59/YBU-59.md

 - Internet gateway
 - Security group
 - Key Pair
+- AWS user with AWS secrets

-You are now ready to create your EC2 instance for Yugabyte Platform.
+That was a lot!
+But now you are now ready to start your journey with installing, configuring, and deploying Yugabyte and Yugabyte Platform.

 In other labs, you'll be asked to create resources in additional AWS regions.
 If you get stuck, remember to refer back to his lab.